RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execution-Logging.md

 $PSDefaultParameterValues = @{"Invoke-AtomicTest:LoggingModule"="Attire-ExecutionLogger"}
 ```

 Helpful Hint: Add your Import-Module statements for the Invoke-AtomicRedTeam and Attire-ExecutionLogger modules to your profile as well.

+Click [here](https://youtu.be/NGKuP6AaAzg) for a demo of importing the Attire logs into [Vectr](https://vectr.io/).